 BPA shall calculate and apply to «Customer Name»’s Provider of Choice Slice Application (POCSA) a separate Storage Offset Adjustment (SOA) for each Simulator Project that represents simulated water deviation accounting 48 hours after the difference in inflow occurred.
 BPA shall also calculate and apply to «Customer Name» a BOS Deviation Account balance that represents energy deviation accounting.

 4.1 «Customer Name»’s SOAs shall be established for each Simulator Project each Scheduling Hour and shall account for the differences between forecasted and observed stream flow values.
 SOAs shall be applied as adjustments to «Customer Name»’s associated Simulator Project inflows 48 hours after the hour for which the SOA is calculated.
 For example, an SOA that is calculated for Grand Coulee for hour 14 shall be applied to Grand Coulee’s simulated inflow for Scheduling Hour 14 two calendar days later.
+BPA shall communicate SOAs to Slice Customers as soon as practicable.

-4.2 Beginning on October 1, 2028 and ending on «Customer Name»’s Slice Product End Date, «Customer Name»’s BOS Deviation Account, expressed in MWh, shall be equal to the sum of (1) the cumulative difference between (A) «Customer Name»’s BOS Base amount for each Scheduling Hour and (B) Actual BOS Generation multiplied by «Customer Name»’s Slice Percentage for each such hour, (2) the mathematical remainder resulting from rounding «Customer Name»’s hourly Slice Output Energy Request (SOER) to whole numbers, and (3) miscellaneous deviation adjustments, such as those related to fish spill discrepancies. «Customer Name»’s BOS Deviation Account balance shall be adjusted based on the following procedures:
+4.2 Beginning on October 1, 2028 and ending on «Customer Name»’s SPOED, «Customer Name»’s BOS Deviation Account, expressed in MWh, shall be equal to the sum of (1) the cumulative difference between (A) «Customer Name»’s BOS Base amount for each Scheduling Hour and (B) Actual BOS Generation multiplied by «Customer Name»’s Slice Percentage for each such hour, (2) the mathematical remainder resulting from rounding «Customer Name»’s hourly Slice Output Energy Request (SOER) to whole numbers, and (3) miscellaneous deviation adjustments, such as those related to fish spill discrepancies. «Customer Name»’s BOS Deviation Account balance shall be adjusted based on the following procedures:

-4.2.1 Beginning on October 1, 2028 and ending on «Customer Name»’s Slice Product End Date, when the absolute value of «Customer Name»’s BOS Deviation Account balance, as of 2400 hours Pacific Prevailing Time on any calendar day, is greater than «Customer Name»’s Slice Percentage multiplied by 2400 MWh (Slice Percentage * 2400 MWh), a BOS Deviation Return will be triggered 24 hours later for the next available scheduling day starting at HE 01 Pacific Prevailing Time.
+4.2.1 Beginning on October 1, 2028 and ending on «Customer Name»’s SPOED, when the absolute value of «Customer Name»’s BOS Deviation Account balance, as of 2400 hours Pacific Prevailing Time on any calendar day, is greater than «Customer Name»’s Slice Percentage multiplied by 2400 MWh (Slice Percentage * 2400 MWh), a BOS Deviation Return will be triggered 24 hours later for the next available scheduling day starting at HE 01 Pacific Prevailing Time.
 When a BOS Deviation Return is triggered, the following shall occur:

 (1) «Customer Name»’s BOS Deviation Account balance shall be adjusted toward zero by an amount equal to «Customer Name»’s Slice Percentage multiplied by 2400 MWh (Slice Percentage * 2400 MWh); and